Surabaya bombings: International

 The U.S. government condemned the attacks and later urged Americans to be aware of the security conditions in Indonesia, stating that they were ready to assist the Indonesian government in investigating the attacks.
 The U.K. government issued a travel advice for British nationals who were planning to visit Indonesia in response to the bombings.
 Australia issued similar travel advice for Australians in Indonesia.
 The Government of Hong Kong issued similar travel advice, stating that "Residents intending to visit the country or are already there should monitor the situation, exercise caution, attend to personal safety and avoid protests and large gatherings of people."
 The Irish, Canadian, French, Malaysian, Polish, Singaporean, Filipino and Chinese governments also issued travel advice for their citizens.

 Singaporean President Halimah Yacob and Prime Minister Lee Hsien Loong wrote condolences letters to Indonesia, stating that the Government of Singapore strongly condemned the attacks.
 The Singaporean Ministry of Foreign Affairs later issued travel advice for Singaporeans in Indonesia.
 Australian Prime Minister Malcolm Turnbull condemned the attacks and offered condolences.
 Similarly, the Japanese government and the European Union offered their condolences and condemned the attacks.

 During a sermon at Saint Peter's Basilica in the Vatican City, Pope Francis mentioned the attacks and requested prayers.
-United Nations and Organization for Islamic Cooperation secretary-generals António Guterres and Yousef Al-Othaimeen both also released statements condemning the attacks.
+United Nations and Organization for Islamic Cooperation secretaries-general António Guterres and Yousef Al-Othaimeen both also released statements condemning the attacks.
 Governments of Argentina, Mexico, Panama and Spain also decried the attacks.